Is ketosis safe? If you’re just starting your keto journey and haven’t really researched ketosis thoroughly, you may be wondering if ketosis is safe.

 - Ketosis is a natural process in which the body begins burning ketones for fuel instead of glucose.

-- Ketoacidosis is a dangerous metabolic state that can occur in type 1 diabetics, if they aren’t managing their insulin and diet properly.
-This is also known as diabetic ketoacidosis, or DKA.
+- Ketoacidosis is a dangerous metabolic state that can occur in type 1 diabetics if they aren’t managing their insulin levels and diet properly.
+This is also known as diabetic ketoacidosis or DKA[*].

 DKA can also occur in diabetics who are sick.
 Either way, it involves an extremely high level of ketones in the blood that causes it to turn acidic.

-Not only is ketosis natural and safe, it’s also healthy in many ways, which we’ll cover below.
+Not only is ketosis natural and safe, but it’s also healthy in many ways, which are covered below.

-Contrary to the popular myths we’ve covered above, there are many benefits of following a ketogenic diet and putting the body into ketosis.
+Contrary to the popular myths covered above, there are many benefits when following a ketogenic diet and putting your body into ketosis.
 Whether you’re new to the ketogenic diet or have been following it for years, it’s always good to have a refresher on the healthiest (and safest) ways to get into ketosis.

 Entering Ketosis Safely

-It’s important to make sure you’re eating whole foods and also keeping the right ratios of carbs, proteins, and fats:
+It’s important to make sure you’re eating whole foods and keeping the right ratios of carbs, proteins, and fats.

-Amounts vary a little depending on the person, but making sure your fat intake is high — and protein isn’t too high — is key.
+Amounts vary a little depending on the person, but making sure your fat intake is high — and protein is moderate — is key.